dotnet/designs/accepted/single-file/extract.md

 ### Extraction Configurations

-The following environment variables influence the extraction mechanism:
+The following switches can be set in the application configuration file (`runtimeconfig.json`) to influence the extraction mechanism:

-* `DOTNET_BUNDLE_EXTRACT_BASE_DIR`  The base directory within which the files embedded in a single-file app are extracted, as explained in sections above.
+* `ExtractBaseDir` The base directory within which the files embedded in a single-file app are extracted, as explained in sections above.
 This directory can be set up an admin-only writable location if necessary.
-* `DOTNET_BUNDLE_EXTRACT_ALL`:  Apps may choose to have all of their dependencies extracted to disk at runtime (instead of loading certain files directly from the bundle) by setting this variable.
+* `ExtractAllFiles`:  Extract all embedded dependencies in each run (instead of loading certain files directly from the bundle) .

+Alternately, the environment variables `DOTNET_BUNDLE_EXTRACT_BASE_DIR`  and `DOTNET_BUNDLE_EXTRACT_ALL_FILES` can be set at run time, to achieve the effect of the configuration settings `ExtractBaseDir` and `ExtractAllFiles` respectively.
+The environment variables are expected to be useful in debugging scenarios.